FranciscoKloganB/bookshelf/INSTRUCTIONS.md

 specific test files which re-use a more generic utility.
 We are talking, particularly, about `render` utilities in `app-test-utils` files.

+We learned on the last extra-credit, that using jest `describe` blocks within the same test file split tests by similarity on the same test file is not very useful just for the sake of it.
+The true purpose of `describe` is to ensure any mocks that are applied within it's body are only valid within that body and do not affect tests outside of it.
+So, as a side effect, grouping tests by similarity with `describe`, might be side-effect-good, but if we really need to group tests by similarity, creating different test files, is better because it allows the tests to run in parallel, thus ending faster.

+In this last extra-credit, we also mocked `console.error` to avoid polluting our test output when our tests invoke `console.error`.
+Finally, we added a `msw` mock (a new handler) to test cases where our backends respond with `4xx` http codes and make respective assertions.

 ## Background

 Let's take a step back and pretend that testing doesn't exist.
 Imagine you're